chandan-shridhar/chandan-shridhar/README.md

 - 👋 Hi, I’m @chandan-shridhar
 - 👀 I’m interested in coding
-- 🌱 I’m firm beliver that nothing is impossible
+- 🌱 I’m firm believer that nothing is impossible
 - 💞️ I’m looking to collaborate on open projects
-- 📫 How to reach me ...
+- 📫 How to reach me, Email: icshridhar@gmail.com

 <!---
 chandan-shridhar/chandan-shridhar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.